petr-kalinin/progtexts2/python_basics_en/1_if.rst

         print("second")

 ..
-[1] Of course, real air conditioners work slightly different.
+[1] Of course, real air conditioners work differently.
 They have separated thresholds for turning on and off (it's called hysteresis).